-In this paper, we propose virtual core provisioning in a Bandwidth Broker architecture where edge router selects an explicit route and signals the path through the network, as in a traditional application of MPLS.
+In this paper, we propose virtual core provisioning in a Bandwidth Broker architecture where an edge router selects an explicit route and signals the path through the network, as in a traditional application of MPLS.
 Router interfaces along these routes are pre-configured to serve a certain amount of quantitative VPN traffic.
-A new VPN connection is subjected to admission control at the edge as well as at the hops that the connection will traverse.
-An acceptance triggers actual configuration of edge device, but only resource state updates of core routers interfaces in the Bandwidth Broker database, and hence the naming 'virtual core provisioning'.
-We propose an architecture for such provisioning and show various ways to update the database in order to support VPN connection with range based SLA.
-We also show how we can exploit range based SLA to simplify core provisioning and make multiplexing gain and guarantee at least lower bound of bandwidth range even under heavy VPN demand conditions.
+A new VPN connection is subject to admission control at the edge as well as at the hops that the connection will traverse.
+An acceptance triggers actual configuration of edge devices, but only resource state updates of core routers interfaces in the Bandwidth Broker database - hence the naming 'virtual core provisioning'.
+We propose an architecture for such provisioning and show various ways to update the database in order to support VPN connections with range-based SLAs.
+We also show how we can exploit range-based SLAs to simplify core provisioning, make multiplexing gain and guarantee at least lower bounds of bandwidth ranges even under heavy VPN demand conditions.
 Simulation results support our claims and analysis.

-Fig. 1.
-Virtual Core Provisioning Architecture
+Figure 1: Virtual Core Provisioning Architecture